KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 * GatewayAPI V1 CRDs (comes with TKGm 2.5.1+)
 * AKO 1.12+ (comes with TKGm)
 * A domain which Web Workloads will be available under.
 This document will use `DOMAIN` to represent this value.
-//* A DNS Profile created in the AVI controller with your domain *.DOMAIN

 ### Configuring TKGm to use NSX ALB as Load Balancer Implementation for All Clusters